andfinally/wordpress-authentication/README.md

 What is this?
 -------------

 These PHP scripts allow you to add WordPress OAuth2 authentication to a PHP site that's hosted outside of WordPress.
 You can ensure that only a recognised user of your WordPress site who is logged in to wordpress.com can access your pages.
 This has the huge advantage of making WordPress your authentication system: your WordPress site can look after your user accounts, and your users don't have to remember another password.

-This method involves several requests between your PHP site and WordPress, but that all happens in the background - the setup is fairly simple.
+This method involves several requests between your PHP site and WordPress, but it all happens in the background - the setup is fairly simple.

 Please note, this technique will **only work for WordPress VIP clients**.
 There may be a way to make it work with normal WordPress sites, but I haven't tried to do that.
 [More details about VIP OAuth2 support.](https://wordpress.com/oauth2/)

 Prerequisites
 -------------